OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 - Yes, approx. half of the time
 - Yes, most or all of the time

+### Quality Indicators

+### Notes

+- Data protection capabilities overlaps with policy & compliance governance.
+Third paragraph.
+However, the content here is already more specific.
+So maybe it just needs a reference to the P&C activity stream.
+- Make the difference between L1 and L2 more clear.
+More concrete.
+Maybe mention the "data catalog".
+- Why is a data catalogue useful?
+Data classification.
+Threat modelling.

+### Guidance

 ## Maturity 3
+### Benefit

 ### Activity
 Activities at this maturity level are focused on making data protection "automatic," thereby reducing the organization's reliance on human effort to assess and manage compliance with policies.
 There is a focus on feedback mechanisms and proactive reviews, to identify and act on opportunities for process improvement.